 If the child talks very little or not at all, I would have the child tested to see if he/she has seizures.
 Seizure activity may affect speech production.
 An electroencephalogram (EEG) measures brain wave activity, and it may be able to detect seizure activity.
 If the child does have seizures, I would use non-toxic nutritional supplements to treat the seizures, such as vitamin B6 and DMG.

 The second approach is behavior/education.
 Applied behavior analysis (ABA) is a well-documented and effective teaching method for many autistic children.
 This method involves 1-on-1 instructional sessions and utilizes educational tasks that have been developed specifically for autism.
 Teaching Individuals with Developmental Delays: Basic Intervention Techniques, written by O. Ivar Lovaas, is an excellent resource and describes, in detail, how to implement this method.
-If my child had a limited verbal skills, I would look into the Rapid Prompting Method.

 Finally, it is important to be a strong advocate for the child.
 Many professionals are aware of the symptoms associated with autism.
 However, they do not know how to treat them.
 Information is a powerful tool.
 I would keep all of the child’s documents and diagnostic test results in one well-organized folder.
 Whenever possible, I would provide relevant articles and other informational materials to therapists and other professionals who work with the child.
-Like many other parents of autistic children, I would likely wind up teaching professionals how to work with the child.